jsms90/learning-angular/intern_onboarding/004_ajax/exercise_6/README.md

 In this section we will look at what Services are - what Dependency Injection is, and how it works now in Angular 2.

-## DI is a pattern

-Dependency injection is a pattern in which a components dependencies are passed in from the outside by the framework.

-If a toaster needs bread, rather than having the toaster construct its own bread, the person requiring toast from the toaster inserts the bread.
-A more practical example might be an API accessor.
-We isolate the API code into a service object, then inject it into components where it is needed.

-This isolates our components one from another, and allows us to substitute mock components for real ones for testing if necessary.

 ## Creating a service